Scoring Your Opportunities

 Why it matters: All AI makes mistakes.
 That’s not a bug—it’s the fundamental nature of probabilistic systems.
 The question isn’t whether errors will occur; it’s whether errors can be caught and corrected before they cause damage.

 Forgiving tasks have built-in safety nets.
 An internal draft that goes wrong gets fixed before anyone outside the team sees it.
 An email subject line that underperforms gets replaced in the next campaign.
 Contrast this with a contract clause that’s wrong but goes unnoticed, or medical advice that a patient acts on before anyone reviews it.
+In my triage workflow, a misrouted message cost seconds to fix—a human reviewed everything before it shipped.
+That safety net is why I could afford to let the system learn.

 How to score it: